-From 1984 to 1997 Andy Weiner, president of Rockstep Capital, managed all aspects of operations for Weiner Stores, a chain of 159 clothing stores with operations in Texas and Louisiana.
-His responsibilities included store operations, real estate, logistics, human resources, systems, finance and corporate strategy.
+From 1984 to 1997 Andy Weiner, President of RockStep Capital, managed all aspects of operations for Weiner’s Stores, a chain of 159 clothing stores with operations in Texas and Louisiana.
+His responsibilities included store operations, real estate, logistics, human resources, systems, finance, and corporate strategy.
 Weiner developed a deep understanding of the retailing industry along with strong market knowledge in both urban and rural markets.

 Weiner Development Corporation (WDC) starts in Houston, Texas as a shopping center development, leasing, acquisition, and management company.

 WDC opens Louetta Central, a 475,000 square foot center with a Wal-Mart Supercenter, Kohls, Ross, Michaels, and Famous Footwear located in Houston, TX.

 WDC opens El Dorado Marketplace, a 530,000 square foot center with a Sam’s, Kohls, Super Walmart, Babies “R” Us, David’s Bridal, and Bassett Furniture located in Houston, TX.

 WDC opens Kemah Marketplace phase 1, a 210,000 square foot center featuring a Super Wal-Mart located in Kemah, TX.
 Phase 2 was comprised of 100,000 square feet and opened in 2014.

 WDC announces League City Marketplace, a 325,000 square foot center featuring a Super Wal-Mart located in League City, TX.

 WDC completes first Tractor Supply Store in Navasota, Texas